prockenschaub/personal-website/content/authors/patrick/_index.md

 title: Patrick Rockenschaub
 ---

-I'm a postdoctoral researcher in the [Charité Lab for AI in Medicine (CLAIM)](https://claim.charite.de/en/) at the [Charité University Medicine Berlin](https://www.charite.de/en/).
-I'm additionally affiliated with the [QUEST Center for Responsible Research](https://www.bihealth.org/en/translation/innovation-enabler/quest-center) at the [Berlin Institute of Health](https://www.bihealth.org/en/).
+I'm a postdoctoral researcher at the [Department for Medical Statistics, Informatics and Health Economics](https://clinicalepi.i-med.ac.at/) at the [Medical University Innsbruck](https://www.i-med.ac.at/).
+Before coming to Innsbruck, I held postdoc positions at the [Fraunhofer Institute for Cognitive Systems]() in Munich and the [Charité Lab for AI in Medicine (CLAIM)](https://claim.charite.de/en/) in Berlin.

-My research focus is on creating and deploying predictive models that derive insights from complex healthcare data and help doctor’s make informed decisions.
-In particular, I am interested in how data heterogeneity and missing data --- both ubiquitous in routine medical data --- impact the performance of such models over time and at new healthcare sites.
-In my postdoc project, I am specifically looking at the stability of model-based early warning scores in intensive care settings and how approaches such as [invariant learning](https://arxiv.org/abs/1907.02893) or [graphical analysis](https://arxiv.org/abs/1905.11374) may improve said stability.
+My research focus is on understanding if and when we can rely on predictive models that derive insights from complex healthcare data and help doctor’s make informed decisions.
+In particular, I am interested in how data heterogeneity and missing data --- both ubiquitous in real-world medical practice --- impact the performance of such models over time and at new healthcare sites.